Purple Hibiscus: Background

 publications including The New Yorker and Granta.
 Adichie's Igbo heritage and the complexities of postcolonial Nigeria played a significant in Adichie's work and themes such as cultural identity, class and belonging, and historical memory.
 She has cited Nigerian authors such as Chinua Achebe and Buchi Emecheta as influences on her work.

 Adichie was attending the Eastern Connecticut State University when she started writing Purple Hibiscus.
-She sent her manuscript to many literary agents and one agent told her to use the "African material" as background for a continued story set in America.
+According to her, she wrote it during a period of homesickness and set it in her childhood home of Nsukka.
+She sent her manuscript to many literary agents and one of them told her to use the "African material" as background for a continued story set in America.
 Another rejected instantly with "NO" on the query letter and sent it back.
-Literary agents either asks for setting to be changed from Africa to America inorder to attract familiar readers or the manuscript gets rejected instantly.
-Djana Pearson Morris, an agent who works at Pearson Morris and Belt Literary Management, accepted the manuscript.
+Literary agents either asked for the setting to be changed from Nigeria to America to attract familiar readers, or the manuscript was rejected instantly.
+Djana Pearson Morris, an agent at Pearson Morris and Belt Literary Management, accepted the manuscript.
 Since Adichie was Black, Morris cited challenging commercial sales and sent the manuscript to publishers.

 During the summer of 2002, Antonia Fusco, an editor at Algonquin Books, received the manuscript and accepted it for publication.
 Elizabeth Scharlatt, the then publisher at Algonquin, also recounted difficult challenges of the book publication as Algonquin was not driven by market trends or shareholder pressures.
 Although they launch new debut novel every season and since there was a small list in that year, all energy would be in promoting Purple Hibiscus.

 Setting

 Purple Hibiscus is set in South Eastern part of Nigeria.
 It captures the socio-economic and political status of Nigeria during the military rule of General Ibrahim Babangida and Sani Abacha.
-Most of the events occur in the Kambili's residence in Enugu and others took place in the University of Nigeria, Nsukka, where character Aunty Ifeoma was a lecturer.
+Most of the events occur in Kambili's residence in Enugu and others took place in the University of Nigeria, Nsukka, where character Aunty Ifeoma was a lecturer.

 Style

 Adichie displays a wit that enhances the originality and symbolic nature of Purple Hibiscus.
 Structured into four parts, the first part, "Breaking Gods: Palm Sunday", introduces the conflict on Palm Sunday between Jaja and Papa because Jaja missed the Holy Communion.
 It creates suspense for the next part entitled "Speaking With Our Spirits: Before Palm Sunday": it explores within the Achike household; the religious views of Eugene, also called Papa, and the abusive living and struggle of freedom faced by the narrator Kambili, her brother Jaja, and mother, Beatrice.
 The third part entitled "Pieces of Gods: After Palm Sunday" portrays a dividing family while the fourth part, "A Different Silence: the Present", focuses on the experience of Jaja, and the family struggle for freedom.
-Hilary Matel wrote that the secret of Adichie’s style is simplicity, rhythm and balance, and she writes a poet’s sentences.
+Hilary Mantel wrote that the secret of Adichie's style is simplicity, rhythm and balance, and she writes a poet's sentences.